MaTth1asZa/IBM-Data-Science/README.md

 # IBM-Data-Science
-This is the repository for all assets involved in the IBM Data Science Ceritification
+This is the repository for all assets involved in the completion of my IBM Data Science Ceritification